 Here are a few items to keep in mind as you start to pack your bags.

-Leaving your current job
+Leave your current job

-If you haven’t already, notify your current employer of your upcoming leave.
+Decide whether it’s time to quit your current job.
+Then, if you haven’t already, notify your current employer of your upcoming leave.
 While a two-week notice is common etiquette, there is actually no federal or state law that requires it.
 Check in with your company’s HR policies and state laws to familiarize yourself with protocol.

 Schedule a moving timeline